 MPCC is a really unique place.
 It has felt like a second home for my daughter.
 I am a developmental psychologist by training and the principles of child development that I really believe are crucial for healthy development are all found here.
 My child has freedom within limits is self directed and her social and emotional needs are equally valued.

 Montessori Parents Coop is a private elementary school in Omaha.
-62 children attend Montessori Parents Coop and are mostly White, non-Hispanic; Asian; and Asian/Pacific Islander.
-The student to teacher ratio at Montessori Parents Coop is 10:1.
+62 students go to Montessori Parents Coop and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+The ratio of students to teachers at Montessori Parents Coop is 10:1.
 Our Lady of Lourdes School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||%|